David Leiser

-David Leiser (דויד לייזר; born April 1, 1952) is an Israeli professor of psychology at Ben-Gurion University of the Negev, specializing in Economic psychology and Social psychology.
-Leiser has served as President of the Economic Psychology division of the International Association of Applied Psychology (IAAP) since 2014.
+David Leiser (דויד לייזר; born April 1, 1952) is an Israeli cognitive psychologist, polymath, and Professor Emeritus at Ben-Gurion University of the Negev.
+A former research assistant to Jean Piaget.
+His research explores the "lay theories" people use to navigate complex systems—ranging from macroeconomics and geopolitical forecasting to Artificial Intelligence.

-He was president of the International Association for Research in Economic Psychology (IAREP) in 2011-2014.
+Leiser has served as President of the Economic Psychology division of the International Association of Applied Psychology (IAAP) and was president of the International Association for Research in Economic Psychology (IAREP) from 2011 to 2014.

-Biography
+Biography and Education

 David Leiser was born in Antwerp, Belgium.
+A polyglot, he is conversant in eight languages: French, Hebrew, English, Flemish, Yiddish, German, Latin, and Italian.

-He earned his B.Sc in Mathematics at The Hebrew University of Jerusalem (1972), MSc in adult education at the University of Illinois at Urbana-Champaign (1973) and a doctorate in psychology at the Université de Genève (1978), where he also served as Research Assistant to Jean Piaget.
+He earned his B.Sc. in Mathematics at The Hebrew University of Jerusalem (1972), followed by an MSc at the University of Illinois at Urbana-Champaign (1973).
+He completed his doctorate in psychology at the University of Geneva (1978) under the mentorship of Jean Piaget, where he served as a Research Assistant.
+This formative period established his focus on the "internal organization" of knowledge and genetic epistemology.

 Academic career

-In 1979 Leiser joined the department of psychology of Ben-Gurion University, where he was appointed full professor in 2008.